 About one in five people in the U.S. experience a mental health condition, but more than half did not receive treatment because of our inadequate mental health system.
-Over 1 in 10 adults with mental illness had no insurance coverage in 2018, but even with coverage, finding care is difficult because 60% of U.S. counties do not have a single practicing psychiatrist.
+Over 1 in 10 adults with mental illness had no insurance coverage in 2020, but even with coverage, finding care is difficult because 55% of U.S. counties don’t have a single practicing psychiatrist.
 Comprehensive, equitable coverage of mental health care should be the standard for everyone in our country, along with access to quality treatment when and where people need it.

 People with mental health conditions are overly represented in our criminal justice system: over one-third of adults incarcerated in the state and federal prison system and nearly three-quarters of youth in the juvenile justice system have a diagnosable mental illness.
 Unfortunately, the lack of well-designed crisis care across the country has forced the criminal justice system to become a de facto mental health system.
 People should receive a safe and humane response to mental health crises to help prevent interactions with law enforcement.